top of page

 • Avoid selecting a scenario that lacks depth or personal involvement.

-• Don't focus solely on the stressor; emphasize your response and growth.
+• Don't focus solely on the stressor.
+The admissions committee wants to understand your response and your growth, not just what happened.

 Optional INSEAD MBA Essay: Additional Information (300 words)